aklinker1/zeta/README.md

   })
 ```

-> You will get a type error if you try an access a value that is not available.

-However, it is possible to "export" a child app so that the parent app get's access to any hooks defined on the child.
-Just add `.export()` to the end of the child app.
+However, after adding `.export()` to the child app, the parent app will have access to the `db` property.

 ```diff
 const childApp = createApp()